 Lets Build a She Shed

 And through those struggles I learned that I just needed some space, a way to separate my work life from my home life.
 A way to escape and have more than just 5 minutes alone to think.
+A way to put what I preach about living a happy & healthy holistic lifestyle into practice.

 So last year when I was broke and daydreaming, it seemed like a far fetched idea when my husband suggested in sarcasm “eh, I’ll just build you a shed in the backyard“.